The Index of Small Business Optimism was unchanged in May at 104.5.

 “The remarkable surge in optimism that began last year right after the election shows no signs of slowing down” said NFIB President and CEO Juanita Duggan.
 “Small business owners are highly encouraged by the President’s regulatory reform agenda, and they remain optimistic there will be tax reform and health-care reform.
 This is a policy-driven phenomenon.”

 The Index for May matched its strong performance in April of 104.5.
 That means the Index has been at a historically high level for six straight months.
-Five of the Index components posted a gain, four declined, and one remained unchanged.
+Five of the Index components posted a gain, four declined, and one remained unchanged.also:

 A strong majority of owners, 59 percent, reported hiring or trying to hire in May, although 51 percent said they found few or no qualified workers.
 Remarkably, that was a problem for 86 percent of owners who said they tried to hire.
 Nineteen percent of all owners in the survey said finding qualified workers was their top concern, making it the second-biggest problem for small business.